azu/request-filtering-agent/README.md

 A http(s).Agent implementation that block request Private IP address.

 It help to prevent [server-side request forgery (SSRF)](https://en.wikipedia.org/wiki/Server-side_request_forgery) attack.
-In other words, It prevent the request to private IP address/localhost.

 - [What is SSRF (Server-side request forgery)?
 Tutorial & Examples](https://portswigger.net/web-security/ssrf)